uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 == 5.2 K-Means Classification Models
 #v(1em)
 === 5.2.1 Models
+Model performance was evaluated through scatter map visualizations that display four cluster groups corresponding to the four boroughs included in the dataset.
+The spatial distribution of the clusters closely aligns with the geographic layout of New York City, demonstrating that the clustering structure is consistent with real-world urban boundaries.
+A supplementary visualization presents the weighted centroids as star markers, highlighting areas with the highest proportional burden of injury-related incidents.
+#v(1em)
+These visual outcomes indicate that the weighted K-means method produces clusters that reflect spatial variation in incident concentration and support interpretation of localized construction safety patterns.
+#v(2em)
 #figure(image("figures/injury_scattermap_zs.jpg", width: 80%), caption: [Spatial Distribution of Injuries from Each Borough])

 #figure(image("figures/injury_scattermap_kmeans_zs.jpg", width: 80%), caption: [K-Means Model w/ Centroids])